From Pain Management to Recovery

 BSc (Psych), BA, Somatic Psychotherapist

 Hal Greenham is the co-founder and Clinical Director of Freedom From Chronic Pain.
 After recovering from chronic pain with a mindbody intervention he retrained, studying psychology and a number of schools of psychotherapy and now specialises in helping other people to do the same.
 He has 10 years clinical experience in the treatment of chronic pain and fatigue syndromes and employs a combination of neuroplasticity and psychotherapy techniques in his work to help people achieve optimal results.
 Hal Greenham has also been an invited speaker to the AIMA Conference and the Metagenics International Congress on Natural Medicine.
-With Prof Schubiner he is currently delivering a live series of webinars for the Shift Network (USA) on the Freedom From Chronic Pain program.
+With Prof Schubiner he has delivered a live series of webinars for the Shift Network (USA) on the Freedom From Chronic Pain program as well as two previous live online trainings.